sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-2.md

 The values in the taxonomic profiles represent read counts, if you compare the different samples (columns), do you observe a similar total read count?
 Can it be a problem when comparing species counts across different samples?

+Look at the metadata, how many control (`CTR`) and cases (`CRC` for colorectal cancer) are there?

+## Identify which species show an association to colorectal cancer patients

+How would you identify which species are associated to cancer?
+Which kind of test can you use?

+Explore how SIAMCAT identify associations between clades and phenotypes: https://bioconductor.org/packages/release/bioc/vignettes/SIAMCAT/inst/doc/SIAMCAT_vignette.html